datascience-2025-group4/group04-team03/README.md

 Repository Structure
 -----------------------------
+First of all: We decided to include all files and data necessary to run the codespaces leading to our results in the repository.
+This way no external data needs to be downloaded in order to run the code.

+Our repository consists of 5 folders:

+- data
+- data_cleanup
+- documentation
+- blasting

-All important results and plots can be found in the folder **blasting** Storing our diffrent approaches,  we created serveral sub-folders, in **blasting** to keep it structered.
+All important results and plots can be found in the folder **blasting** Storing our diffrent approaches,  we created three sub-folders, in **blasting** to keep it structered.

 - **consensus_sequences**:
+  In this folder all results are stored based on heavy/light chain consensus sequences, further processed with multiple sequence alignment and clustering approaches to assign antigen species to specific antibody gene families.

-  This folder contains the aa seq. analysis of light chains and heavy chains, in diffrent documents:
+  It contains the aa seq. analysis of light chains and heavy chains, in diffrent documents:

  - *heavy chains*:
-    **consensus_genfam.ipynb** holds the result "dendogram of gene families based on consensus sequences" **antigens_h_chains.ipynb** holds the result "dendogram of gene families based on antigen species profile"
+    all code for plots shwon on the poster can be found in **heavy_result** the rest is stored in:**genfam_sequences.ipynb**, **consensus_genfam.ipynb** and **antigens_h_chains.ipynb**

  - *light chains*: